Abstract

 remote-port &key request as-number => number/string

-is true, which is the default, the result will be returned as a number, otherwise as a string.
-(This corresponds to the environment variableREMOTE_PORT
+Returns the IP port of the client which sent the request.
+Ifas-numberis true, which is the default, the result will be returned as a number, otherwise as a string.
+(This corresponds to the environment variableREMOTE_PORTin CGI scripts.)
+This function doesn't necessarily return a meaningful value unless you use the mod_lisp front-end.

 [Function]